-• Yong-Ji Li Department of Rheumatoid Immunology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China
+• Yong-Ji Li Department of Rheumatoid Immunology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China.

-• Ting Zhang Department of Rheumatoid Immunology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China
+• Ting Zhang Department of Rheumatoid Immunology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China.

-• Jian-Xin Tu Department of Rheumatoid Immunology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China
+• Jian-Xin Tu Department of Rheumatoid Immunology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China.

 • Gang Li Department of Chemoradiation Oncology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China.

-• Yan Zhou Department of Rheumatoid Immunology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China
+• Yan Zhou Department of Rheumatoid Immunology, The First Affiliated Hospital of Wenzhou Medical University, Wenzhou, Zhejiang 325 000, China.

-Keywords: Interleukin-1β, Rheumatoid arthritis, Tangeretin
+Keywords: Rheumatoid arthritis, Tangeretin, Interleukin-1beta

 DOI: 10.3329/bjp.v10i3.22865